nutanix/ntnx-api-cmdlet-help/md/en-US/Wait-Task.md

 # Wait-Task

 ## SYNOPSIS
-Waits until all tasks are finished or timeout
+Waits until all tasks are finished or timeout.

 ## SYNTAX